anna099/hegel/observing-reason/1-observing.md

 'the activity [of an organism] is an activity inwardly turning back into itself, not an activity led back into itself by anything alien to itself', like the mind of the observer.[^59]

+The observer's problem, from our perspective, is that it cannot comprehend the intrinsic relation between an organism's activity and its purpose -- that is, the directed *movement* of organic activity towards a purpose.
+In short, this is because that relation, that movement, 'can only be grasped as concept', and the observer is still stuck in a mode of thinking that expects everything to be sensuous and observable.
+Consequently, Hegel explains, consciousness 'transforms' the two poles of the *individual* organism and the *universal* purpose 'into the kind of opposition that conforms to its point of view.'[^60] This newly posited opposition is the classical dualism of **body and soul**.
+The observer now understands the organism as divided in terms of its form: body and soul are not separate *entities*, but separate senses, aspects, or modes of the single organism which is 'laid as the foundation'.[^61] What the body is is self-explanatory.
+The soul is the 'inner' aspect of the organism, but can nonetheless be observed, since 'it appears as doing, or the *movement* of *vanishing* [i.e., changing] actuality'.[^62] To understand this, think of the Latin translation of Aristotle's work on the soul: *De Anima*.
+The soul, 'anima', is what moves -- *animates* -- the organism.